erictt/computer-science-learning/computational-thinking/lecture-9.md

        * where
            * `σ` is the standard deviation of the population.

-* So, we have some questions:
+* So, we have two questions:
     * Usually, we don't know the the standard deviation of the population, is it good solution to sample standard deviation instead?
     * Is the Sample Standard Deviation close to the Population Standard Deviation?

 #### Prove the SEM theorem

-* Let's use the standard deviation of the population to calculate SEM to see if it is close to the standard deviation of the sample means of the population by simulation
+* First, let's use the standard deviation of the population to calculate SEM to see if it is close to the standard deviation of the sample means of the population by simulation
 * Test with different sample sizes

 ```python